-Stack policy
+Stack Policy

 You specify a stack policy with the stackPolicy property.
 It accepts a string or an object.